anvichip/app-docs/docs/influencer_docs.md

 <img src="request_1.jpg" width=150 >
 <img src="request_2.jpg" width=150 >

-* The request sections contains a list of users who have requested an interaction with the influencer
+* The request sections contains a list of users who have requested an interaction with the influencer or partner
-* Call requests contains a list of call requests an influencer has received
+* Call requests contains a list of call requests an influencer or partner has received
 * Collab requests contains a list of collaboration requests an influencer has received from other influencers